United States of America

 Location

-The airport is located nine miles (14km) east of Buffalo.
+The airport is located 11 miles (18km) from Buffalo.

 Getting to the city